hrjo227/rrg/readme.md

 <!-- Ordered list -->
 1. In the 1960's, they almost turned the area into a lake.
 2. Red River Gorge is a Natural Archeological District due to it's evidence of early examples of agriculture used by prehistoric peoples.
-3. There are three endangered animals that live in the area.
+3. There are three endangered animals that live in the area. <!-- Tell me more!
+Which ones? -->

 <!-- Link to web page -->
 [Map of Red River Gorge](http://home.windstream.net/thejerrys/gorge_crew/maps/biglow.jpg)